upend/IF_MS_BUYS_GITHUB_IMMA_OUT/README.md

-## status update

-**This is [the #1 trending repo](https://github.com/trending) on GitHub**, with 2,100 stars in its 3 days of existence.
-Traffic is growing exponentially with over 39,000 views and 12,000 visitors.

-**Spread the word** within GitHub any way you can.
-Outside GitHub: share, [tweet](https://twitter.com/intent/tweet?url=https%3A%2F%2Fgithub.com%2Fupend%2FIF_MS_BUYS_GITHUB_IMMA_OUT&text=Microsoft%20is%20trying%20to%20buy%20GitHub.%20Tell%20GitHub%20to%20%23resist.%20%23NeverMicrosoft.%20@upend%20the%20web%20oligarchy.) or post a link to this repo.
-Click the photo below to retweet it.
-Help people who want this find us.

-We all are from so many countries!
-I apologize if my English isn't the most international.

 ## so, what's the goal?

 The immediate goal is to be a sort of **GitHub Evacuation Center.** A space for evacuees to declare their status (in **protest** to GitHub, Microsoft and the world).
 A space to learn or share **escape routes** — In the coming days we will collaboratively put together resources and guides on where best to move you and your projects and how.